 Step 2.
 In the next window, choose the destination partition (the C drive and System Reserved Partition are selected by default).

 Step 3.
 If the selected partition has data on it, you will be reminded that the destination partition will be overwritten or deleted.
 You’d better backup the partition first if the data are important for you.
 Then, preview the operation summary, and click “Start Clone”.

 Tips: If the destination disk is an SSD, here we highly recommend you to tick “SSD Alignment” at the bottom of the window because this feature could improve the speed of reading and writing as well as prolong the service life of SSD.

 Step 4.
 At the cloning process interface, you can choose what to do after cloning completes.
 If you choose "Shut down PC" on completion, you can then remove your old hard drive that contains previous boot drive to test if you can boot from the cloned mirror boot drive.

 To mirror the boot drive in Windows Server 2016, you can make it with internal tools or AOMEI Backupper.
 And the latter method is much easier.
 AOMEI Backupper is such a powerful system clone software.
-Besides system clone, it also provides you many other powerful functions, such as Install the program on computers in the home and business environments, System Backup, System restore, Disk Clone, Incremental and Differential Backup, File Sync and so on.
+Besides system clone, it also provides you many other powerful functions, such as Install the program on computers in the home and business environments, System Backup, System restore, Disk Clone, Incremental and Differential Backup, Basic Sync and so on.